List of Chicago Blackhawks head coaches

 Orval Tessier became the only head coach to have been awarded the Jack Adams Award with the Blackhawks by winning it in the 1982–83 season.
 Tommy Gorman, Tommy Ivan, and Rudy Pilous are the only Blackhawks head coaches to have been elected to the Hockey Hall of Fame as a builder.
-Gorman, Bill Stewart, Pulios, and Joel Quenneville are the only coaches to have won a Stanley Cup championship as the head coach of the Hawks.
+Gorman, Bill Stewart, Pilous, and Joel Quenneville are the only coaches to have won a Stanley Cup championship as the head coach of the Hawks.

 Billy Reay, the Blackhawks' head coach for 14 seasons, is the franchise's all-time leader for the most regular-season and playoff games coached and wins, with 1012 regular-season games coached, 516 regular-season game wins, 117 playoff games coached, and 57 playoff game wins.
 Twenty-three head coaches spent their entire NHL head coaching careers with the Blackhawks.
 Darryl Sutter and Brian Sutter are the only pair of brothers to have coached the Blackhawks; both coached the Hawks for three seasons each.

-Jeremy Colliton assumed head coaching position on November 6, 2018, after Joel Quenneville was fired after at the beginning of the 2018–19 season.
-Quenneville was the head coach of the team since the 2008–09 season, and guided the Blackhawks to three Stanley Cup titles in 2010, 2013 and 2015.
+Joel Quenneville was the head coach of the Blackhawks from the 2008–09 season to early in the 2018–19 season. and guided the Blackhawks to three Stanley Cup titles in 2010, 2013 and 2015.
 At the time of his firing, Quenneville was the second-winningest coach both in the Blackhawks and NHL history, and was also second in all-time games coached.

+The current coach of the Blackhawks is Jeff Blashill, who was named head coach on May 22, 2025.